ngocdaothanh/netcaty/README.rst

   val req = ...  // Create a FullHttpRequest
   netcaty.http.request("localhost", 9000, req, { res =>
-    // Do whatever you want with the response here.
+    // The response is released automatically, you don't have to call:
+    // res.release()
   })

 Use with SBT